 LAGUNA HILLS, Calif.
-(KABC) -- Big dreams and hard work came together for the Laguna Hills High School girls' varsity wrestling team Wednesday, when they competed in CIF finals in their first year as a team.
+(KABC) -- Big dreams and hard work came together for the Laguna Hills High School girls' varsity wrestling team on Wednesday when they competed in CIF finals in their first year as a team.

 Alicia Serratos made it her goal to bring a girls team to the school.
-She and Ash Geralch were two of about eight girls who wrestled in the boys team in past years.
+She and Ash Gerlach were two of about eight girls who wrestled on the boys' team in past years.

-"I did not think at all that we would be here by the end of the season," said Geralch.
+"I did not think at all that we would be here by the end of the season," said Gerlach.
 "I had hopes and everything, but to see it like actually realized is amazing."

 The school's wrestling head coach, Brian Notch, credited their commitment.